jeetsukumaran/DendroPy/doc/source/primer/bipartitions.rst

 -- ### DOCUMENTATION IN PROGRESS ###

 -- IF YOU REFERENCE THIS DOCUMENTATION OR ANY PART THEREOF, PLEASE CITE IT AS:
 -- "Sukumaran, J. 2014.
-The DendroPy Tutorial.
+The DendroPy Primer.
 Day Month Year article was published.
 Web.
 Day Month Year article was accessed. <URL>